-The finished wafers are divided into chips and packaged by the sequence of steps sketched in figure 7.
-The wafers are diced into individual chips by first scribing their surface along the boundary lines between chips, called scribe lines, with either a diamond tipped scribe or a diamond edged saw blade, and then fracturing them along these lines.
+boundary lines between chips, called scribe lines, with either a diamond tipped scribe or a diamond edged saw blade, and then fracturing them along these lines.
 Each individual chip is then cemented into the cavity of a package.
 After fine wires are bonded between the contact pads on the chip and the leads of the package, and a cover cemented over the cavity, the system is ready for testing.

 From the preceding we see that once a system's design files have been produced, all the remaining implementation procedures are design and layout independent, and largely automatic.
 However, the many extraneous parameters, patterns, and constraints involved in maskmaking and fabrication must be carefully thought through and defined in order to guarantee successful implementation within a reasonable turnaround time.
 The PG files must be correctly sorted and formatted for the pattern generator to be used.
 The 10x pattern of the chip must fit within the largest reticle that the pattern generator can produce.
 The photorepeater used will determine the shape, size, and location of the fiducial marks on the reticle.
-The size, surface material, and photographic polarity, either positive (clear field-opaque features) or negative (dark field-transparent features), of the working plates will be a function of the fabrication facility to be used.
+The size, surface material, and photographic polarity, either positive (i.e. clear background field, with opaque features) or negative (dark field, with transparent features), of the working plates will be a function of the fabrication facility to be used.
 Each fab line also typically prescribes its own patterns for the alignment marks and test transistors to be included along with the system in the mask patterns.